Boosting Disfluency Detection with Large Language Model as Disfluency Generator: Methodology

 \subsubsection{Data Generation}

 The LLM demonstrates a profound comprehension of context and semantics, highlighting its remarkable ability to generate coherent and fluent sentences.
 However, when it comes to generating sentences with disfluencies, an area where LLM faces challenges, it cannot be directly instructed as in the case of generating fluent sentences tasks.
 Our goal is to enable the LLM to generate disfluent sentences using a simple and efficient approach.
 Therefore, we propose a Description-then-Generation disfluency generation method.
 First, we employ a data description prompt for the LLM.
 This prompt conveys data descriptions as instructions, enabling the LLM to understand the intended data for generation, along with its concepts and features.
 Next, we input generation prompts into the LLM.
 This further enhances the LLM's understanding of the desired generated data, facilitating the creation of diverse disfluent sentences.
-Given the LLM's extensive contextual understanding, we set the maximum number of generation round as \textit{max round}, requiring the reintroduction of the Description Prompt after every \textit{max round} rounds of generation. \begin{textbox}{Description Prompt.} The following is the description of disfluenct sentence:
+Given the LLM's extensive contextual understanding, we set the maximum number of generation round as \textit{max round}, requiring the reintroduction of the Description Prompt after every \textit{max round} rounds of generation. \begin{textbox}{Description Prompt.} The following is the description of disfluenct sentence: 1.
+Labeling Format\\ Filled pause: \{F ...\}; Explicit editing term: \{E ...\}; Discourse marker: \{D ...\}; Coordinating conjunction: \{C ...\}; Aside: \{A ...\}.